✅ SAFE — Edamame

 ✅ Reality: A dog getting away with a food once is not the same as that food being good for it.
 What looks like a stray's tolerance is endurance, not proof of safety.
 They also suffer undiagnosed chronic issues.
 Breeds that tend toward obesity, pancreatitis or allergies need careful portioning, not free feeding.

-"When Indian pet parents ask me about edamame, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With edamame, the factors that matter most are preparation and quantity — not just the safety rating.
 Safe-versus-caution is half the answer; serving size and frequency are the other half.
 Start from the katori measures above, then adjust to how your particular dog actually handles it."

 Sources & References